arnav-urban/arnav-urban.github.io/index.md

 ## About
 I write on urban planning, sustainabiliy, displacement, and institutional decision-making in the Global South.
 My work focuses on how planning, sustainability and governance shape urban life.
+Arnav is an undergraduate physical planning student from School of Planning and Architecture Delhi, with interests spanning planning theory and practice, urban governance, land policy, sustainability in the Global South.
+This GitHub repository hosts research projects, working papers, and analytical work developed through academic coursework, dissertation research, and independent inquiry.
 ---

 ## Blogs